kbrgl/website/data/posts/first-byte-latency.md

 2. `-probesize <int>`: Set the probe size, which is how much of the input is used to detect the input format.
 3. `-flags low_delay`: Enable low-delay processing mode.

-## 5. Use the Web Audio API to take playbck into your own hands (hard)
+## 5. Use the Web Audio API to take playback into your own hands (hard)

 The naive approach to playing audio on the web is to slap the URL into an audio element and make it play with JavaScript: